freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-03.md

 id: 5d5a8f1c07f328a948d398cf
 title: Part 03
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-Create a variable called <code>currentWeapon</code> and set it to 0.
+Create a variable called `currentWeapon` and set it to 0.
 When a name has two words, the convention is to use so-called "lowerCamelCase".
 The first word is all lowercase, and then the first letter of every preceding word is uppercased.

 When a name has two words, the convention is to use so-called "lowerCamelCase".
 The variable name should look like this: currentWeapon.

 </section>

 ## Instructions